Kagura-nana7/learngit/readme.txt

-Git is a version distributed version contrlo system Git is a free sofrware
+Git is a distributed version contrlo system
+Git is a free sofrware distributed under the GPL